Brad Meltzer

 Brad Meltzer (born April 1, 1970) is an American novelist, non-fiction writer, TV show creator, and comic book author.
 His novels touch on the political thriller, legal thriller and conspiracy fiction genres, while he has also written superhero comics for DC Comics, and periodically Marvel Comics, and a series of short biographies of prominent people for young readers.

-Early life and education
+Early life

-Meltzer was born in Brooklyn to Jewish parents, Stewart and Teri Meltzer.
-The family moved to Miami in 1983.
+Brad Meltzer was born on April 1, 1970, in Brooklyn, New York, to Jewish parents, Stewart and Teri Meltzer.
+He was raised in the Sheepshead Bay neighborhood.
+Meltzer has described his childhood home as having very few books, and his early interest in storytelling was shaped by the comic books his father brought home from work in the garment industry.

+In 1983, following his father's job loss, the family relocated to Miami, Florida.
+The family arrived with limited financial resources and initially lived in his grandmother's one-bedroom apartment.
+Meltzer attended high school in Florida, where he was heavily influenced by his English teacher, Sheila Spicer, whom he credits with recognizing his writing talent and encouraging him to pursue honors-level coursework.

+Meltzer was the first in his immediate family to attend a four-year college.
+He graduated from the University of Michigan in 1992 with a degree in history.
+He subsequently attended Columbia Law School, where he served on the Columbia Law Review and earned his Juris Doctor in 1996.

 In 1993, Meltzer lived in Beacon Hill, Boston, Massachusetts with roommate, fellow comic book writer/artist Judd Winick, working in sales at Games magazine by day while working on his first novel by night.
 Afterwards, Meltzer received his Juris Doctor degree from Columbia Law School, and was selected to the Columbia Law Review.
+Meltzer has also been featured as a question on Jeopardy!.